 South Asian Healthy Eating Guide

 South Asia is a subregion of Asia consisting of India, Bangladesh, Nepal, Sri Lanka, Pakistan, Bhutan, Afghanistan and the Maldives.
 The enjoyment of traditional cuisines plays an integral role in community and family life in South Asia.
-Dietary patterns in this region are typically high in saturated and partially hydrogenated fats from ghee, coconut products, palm oil and partially hydrogenated vegetable oils and refined carbohydrates.
-Learn practical tips and substitutions such as limiting fried foods high in carbohydrates and fats such as Samosas, pakoras, chevdas, plantain chips, spring rolls and egg rolls.
-Consider converting deep fried recipes to oven-baked recipes.
-Also access eating plans and meal ideas such as steel cut oats and vegetables cooked with Indian spices.
+Dietary patterns in this region are typically high in saturated and partially hydrogenated fats from ghee, coconut products, palm oil, partially hydrogenated vegetable oils, and refined carbohydrates.
+Learn practical tips and substitutions such as limiting fried foods high in carbohydrates and fats such as Samosas, pakoras, chevdas, plantain chips, spring rolls, and egg rolls.
+Consider converting deep-fried recipes to oven-baked recipes.
+Also, access eating plans and meal ideas such as steel-cut oats and vegetables cooked with Indian spices.